-Since the observed lower limit in the flow record looks very artificial (compare Figure 3.12; in fact, it is more likely determined by the method of observation, namely a staff gauge than by the "real" low flow), the problem is difficult to resolve without additional constraints, based on additional information.
-One possibility without having to resort to observations on the groundwater directly-which are just not available in the given case--is to exploit the low-flow conditions.
+Since the observed lower limit in the flow record looks very artificial (see Figure 17; in fact, it is more likely determined by the method of observation, namely a staff gauge, than by the ''real'' low flow), the problem is difficult to resolve without additional constraints, based on additional information.
+One possibility without having to resort to observations of the groundwater directly - which are just not available in the given case - is to exploit the low-flow conditions.
 Even if the records are unreliable, there is a certain minimum flow in the creek for a normal year.
-Clearly, this minimum flow is attributable--in terms of the model-to the baseflow contribution only.
-Therefore, by constraining the allowable minimum flow to, say, 200 l/s, the groundwater response will be constrained.
-Figure 3.13 contrasts the resulting parameter distributions with the "unconstrained" version above.
-Runs with 6 or less "violations" for storm runoff conditions were selected for the comparison.
-The two, parameters (percolation rate and groundwater response lag) which largely determine the baseflow contribution show quite different frequency distributions for the two sets of estimation runs.
-With the minimum flow constrained, distributions are narrower-that is, the parameters are better identifiable.
-Also, whereas parameters 4 and 6 (compare Table 10) are found to show significant negative correlation in the first case, there is no more significant correlation after the introduction of the lowflow constraint.
+Clearly, this minimum flow is attributable, in terms of the model, to the base-flow contribution only.
+Therefore, by constraining the allowable minimum flow to, say, $0.2 \text{ m}^3 \text{ s}^{-1}$, the groundwater response will be constrained.
+Figure 18 contrasts the resulting parameter distributions with the "unconstrained" versions described above.
+Runs with six or less "violations" for storm runoff conditions were selected for the comparison.
+The two parameters (percolation rate and groundwater response lag) that largely determine the base-flow contribution show quite different frequency distributions for the two sets of estimation runs.
+With the minimum flow constrained, distributions are narrower - that is, the parameters are more easily identifiable.
+Also, whereas parameters 4 and 6 (Table 10) are found to show significant negative correlation in the first case, there is no more significant correlation after the introduction of the low-flow constraint.

 The basic lesson from this example is simple enough: unconstrained state variables will just be acting as a residual term, where all the error can be dumped.
-Model response will be satisfactory for the constrained variables or the constrained part of the response--at the expense of rather unrealistic behavior of the unconstrained variables and behavioral features.
-The calibration exercise degenerates into mere curve-fitting.
-Parameters may turn out to be highly correlated (and thus at least one of a correlated pair is obsolete), and practically unidentifiable.
+Model response will be satisfactory for the constrained variables or the constrained part of the response, but at the expense of rather unrealistic behavior of the unconstrained variables and behavioral features.
+The calibration exercise degenerates into mere curve fitting.
+Parameters may turn out to be highly correlated (and thus at least one of a correlated pair is obsolete) and practically unidentifiable.
 Consequently, for a meaningful calibration, constraining all the state variables at least to a certain degree, and eventually in an indirect way (as demonstrated above), is essential.
-Unconstrained state variables will just increase the degree of freedom in "curve-fitting", but they have no justifiable role whatsoever in a model.
+Unconstrained state variables will just increase the degree of freedom in "curve fitting," but they have no justifiable role whatsoever in a model.